tcampbPPU/MEAN_01/README.md

 $ npm start
 ```

-If steps where followed should see `Server listening on 3000 press Ctrl-C to terminate`
+If all steps were followed the console should print: `Server listening on 3000 press Ctrl-C to terminate`

-Go to Browser at `localhost:3000`
+Go to your browser at `localhost:3000`

 #### You will need to update the table names and tables fields in both `db.js` & `routes/users.js`
 I am still wokring on better way to encapsulate those processes.
 Stay tuned...